whiprandolph/bestseller/Part 4 - Closing Notes/Important Notes on Sensitive Topics.md

 In order to contrast healthy and unhealthy nations, I sought out stories from when each healthy nation could fully embrace their traditional practices and way of life.
 Many healthy nations have been unable to live in a traditional way since unhealthy nations imposed their laws and various forms of oppression.

-Okanagan Jeannette Armstrong described this when she said, "I'm not saying that [the Traditional Okanagan decision-making process is] there today, that it works today, but elements of it are still present and have been carried forward because we are only two generations since colonization began."[xxx-original instructions|armstrong]
+Okanagan Jeannette Armstrong described this when she said, "I'm not saying that [the traditional Okanagan decision-making process is] there today, that it works today, but elements of it are still present and have been carried forward because we are only two generations since colonization began."[xxx-original instructions|armstrong]

 This book refers to many traditional practices that were fully observed in the past and uses the past tense to describe these, especially when a speaker like Pretty Shield (Crow) or Black Elk (Lakota) spoke about them in the past tense.
 However, these nations continue to exist and embrace attitudes and practices from which others can learn a great deal.